SamB-C/C-Class-Generator/README.md

 ## Description

 This program takes an emmet like description of a C++ class, and creates a `.hpp` and `.cpp` file, containing boilerplate for that class.
+The file names match the name of the class input.
+To run the program, execute the python file, with the emmet describing the class passed in as an argument, i.e. `python3 genertor.py {emmet}`.

 Navigation: